Skip to main content

 • You want to preview changes with dry-run mode before applying

-All three containers run under the Docker Compose init profile and are idempotent — existing records are skipped, so re-running is always safe.
+All containers run under the Docker Compose init profile and are idempotent — existing records are skipped, so re-running is always safe.

 Base Command